Your guide to buying correct brake fluid or changing fluid or for your car and saving yourself a huge repair bill.

 Always check the spec of brake fluid on your vehicle master cylinder or in the manufacturers handbook.

-Mixing glycol and silicone fluids is definitely not advised, it causes an interface and globulates which means the pressure transfer does not happen effectively and certain caliper and cylinder hydraulic seals which may be viton or nitrile rubber are designed for one type of fluid and are destroyed by the other.
+Mixing glycol and silicone fluids is definitely not advised, it causes an interface which means the pressure transfer does not happen effectively and certain caliper and cylinder hydraulic seals which may be viton or nitrile rubber are designed for one type of fluid and are destroyed by the other.

 Subscribe by Email